Tag: get under someone’s skin

 Stir the pot

 English Idiom: Stir the pot Some people like to stir the pot.
+To stir the pot means to do something to make others angry, agitated or upset.
 They love to make people angry or make a situation worse.
-Sometimes they do this to get more attention, to create some excitement or to have fun.
-Perhaps a couple has had a fight, but things have started to quiet down, and maybe…
+Sometimes, they do this to get more attention, create excitement, or have fun.
+Perhaps a couple has…

 Get your goat